ssarvesh20000/The-Break/README.md

+# The Break Project

+TheBreak is a news platform that will allow authors to create articles for users to see.

-# How to run this project:
+## How to run this project

+1. git clone using SSH or HTTPS.

-1. cd to TheBreak directoy
+2. cd to TheBreak directoy

-2. npm install
+3. npm install

-3. npm run dev
+4. npm run dev

-## Make sure:
+## Make sure

 - You have node.js installed.
 - You have the latest version of it.
 - You have npm installed.
 - You have vite installed.

+## Explanation

+- The App.jsx is the main file that we are using to render the project.
+- The App.css is the main file that we are using to style the project.

+## Components

+- These are the templates that we are going to use for the project.
+So, each post, or button, will be here.

+## Pages

+- This is what it sounds like: The pages for the project.